dinis-rodrigues/tsb-web-app-react/.github/docs/CONTRIBUTING.md

 +-------> Type: chore, docs, feat, fix, refactor, style, or test.
 ```

-- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- build: Changes that affect the build system or external dependencies (npm packages etc)
 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - docs: Documentation only changes
 - feat: A new feature